EdgeFirstAI/documentation/docs/models/fusion/training.md

 ## Next Steps

-Now you have generated your Fusion model, follow these next steps for [validating your Fusion model](validation.md).
+Now that you have generated your Fusion model, follow these next steps for [validating your Fusion model](validation.md).